Is Motor Trade Insurance Expensive?

 When setting up a motor trade business, one of the first questions you might ask might be ‘Is Motor Trade insurance expensive?’
 However, there isn’t a simple ‘yes’ or ‘no’ answer to that question.

-There are a number of factors that make up a Traders Car insurance policy, and they can often include additional insurance products that could increase the price of the policy such as Employers’ Liability or cover for your stock or tools, but some of these additional products are vital components of some Motor Trade insurance policies.
+There are a number of factors that make up the price of a Traders Car insurance policy, and they can often include additional insurance products that could increase the cost of the policy such as Employers’ Liability or cover for your stock or tools, but some of these additional products are vital components of some Motor Trade insurance policies.